wearesocial/terra/docs/README.md

 ### Luna

+Current Luna theme has Terra instantiated by default so you don't need to do anything.
+If you need to add Terra hooks, the place to do that is: `/inc/hooks/class-luna-terra-hooks.php`

-If you're using the new 93digital Luna theme do not add any code to `functions.php`, instead create a new class file in `/inc`, (this is where you will also add any Terra actions or filters) eg:
+If you're using an older version of Luna which doesn't have Terra bakeed in you will need to create a new class file in `/inc`, (this is where you will also add any Terra actions or filters) eg:

 ```php
 class Luna_Terra {